andreaslindeboom/mesos-deploy/README.md

 ###Preparations
 Copy `terraform/secrets.tf.dist` to `terraform/secrets.tf` and enter your DigitalOcean access token.

-Also, copy `terraform/ssh_key.tf.dist` to `terraform/ssh_key.tf` and enter a unique name for your SSH key.
+Also, copy `terraform/ssh_key.tf.dist` to `terraform/ssh_key.tf` and enter a unique name for your SSH key, as well as the paths to your private and public key. (the private key will only be used by SSH for remote provisioning)
 The same SSH key can not already be present on your DigitalOcean account unless it is being managed by Terraform, or provisioning will fail.

 ###Preview or execute provisioning